Best On-Prem DAM Systems in 2026: A Practical Comparison

 - Want full control over where data is stored,

-- Need predictable long-term budgeting without storage-based fees,
+- Need predictable long-term budgeting without storage-based and user count fees,

 - Handle large or numerous files where LAN speed matters,